carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 ~~~
 {: .output}

-In order to match the image and the mask pixels, one could load both rasters and resample the finer raster to the
-coarser resolution (e.g. with `reproject_match`).
-Instead, here we take advantage of a feature of the cloud-optimized
+In order to match the image and the mask pixels, we take advantage of a feature of the cloud-optimized GeoTIFF (COG)
-GeoTIFF (COG) format, which is used to store these raster files.
-COGs typically include multiple lower-resolution
+format, which is used to store these raster files.
+COGs typically include multiple lower-resolution versions of the
-versions of the original image, called "overviews", in the same file.
-This allows to avoid downloading high-resolution
+original image, called "overviews", in the same file.
+This allows to avoid downloading high-resolution images when only
-images when only quick previews are required.
+quick previews are required.

 Overviews are often computed using powers of 2 as down-sampling (or zoom) factors (e.g. 2, 4, 8, 16).
 For the true-color
 image we thus open the first level overview (zoom factor 2) and check that the resolution is now also 20 m: